zobayer098/hackathon2025/README.md

 4. You will be prompted to provide an `azd` environment name (like "azureaiapp"), select a subscription from your Azure account, and select a location which has quota for all the resources.
 Then, it will provision the resources in your account and deploy the latest code.

+    * For guidance on selecting a region with quota and model availability, follow the instructions in the [quota recommendations](#quota-recommendations-optional) section and ensure that your model is available in your selected region by checking the [list of models supported by Azure AI Agent Service](https://learn.microsoft.com/azure/ai-services/agents/concepts/model-region-support)
     * This deployment will take 8-12 minutes to provision the resources in your account and set up the solution with sample data.
     * If you get an error or timeout with deployment, changing the location can help, as there may be availability constraints for the resources.
+You can do this by running `azd down` and deleting the `.azure` folder from your code, and then running `azd up` again and selecting a new region.

     **NOTE!** If you get authorization failed and/or permission related errors during the deployment, please refer to the Azure account requirements in the [Prerequisites](#prerequisites) section.
 If you were recently granted these permissions, it may take a few minutes for the authorization to apply.